 We have all heard the verse from the Bible: “Blessed are the peace-makers for they shall inherit the earth.”
 That sounds like quite a rewarding, honorable mission.
 So peace is a desirable and good quality.
 But what kind of peace is it that offers such a reward?

-Inner peace is something mystics, wise men, philosophers and musicians have sought for many centuries.
+Inner peace is something mystics, wise men, and philosophers have sought for many centuries.
 Inner peace gives us an open mind to gladly learn from a brilliant teacher or a simple, sweet child.
 Our inner peace gives us courage to admit when we are wrong without having our internal support system disintegrate before or after we admit our errors.

 Christians, Alcoholics Anonymous and other healing groups often quote The Prayer of Serenity: “God grant me the serenity to accept the things I can not change; courage to change the things I can change; and the wisdom to know the difference.”
 Interestingly enough when you look up serenity, the first three definitions are: calmness, hush and peace.